Pinebridge Investments L.P. Invests $2.15 Million in Stifel Financial Corp. (NYSE:SF)

-Pinebridge Investments L.P. bought a new position in shares of Stifel Financial Corp.
-(NYSE:SF) during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund bought 31,649 shares of the financial services provider’s stock, valued at approximately $2,151,000.
+Pinebridge Investments L.P. acquired a new position in shares of Stifel Financial Corp.
+(NYSE:SF) in the third quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor acquired 31,649 shares of the financial services provider’s stock, valued at approximately $2,151,000.

-A number of other large investors also recently added to or reduced their stakes in SF.
-Millennium Management LLC raised its position in Stifel Financial by 381.7% during the second quarter.
-Millennium Management LLC now owns 1,814,489 shares of the financial services provider’s stock worth $117,688,000 after acquiring an additional 1,437,771 shares during the period.
-Balyasny Asset Management LLC purchased a new stake in shares of Stifel Financial in the second quarter valued at about $30,912,000.
-Susquehanna Fundamental Investments LLC lifted its position in Stifel Financial by 706.7% in the second quarter.
-Susquehanna Fundamental Investments LLC now owns 459,110 shares of the financial services provider’s stock valued at $29,778,000 after buying an additional 402,200 shares during the last quarter.
-Renaissance Technologies LLC acquired a new position in Stifel Financial in the second quarter valued at about $21,256,000.
-Finally, Assenagon Asset Management S.A. acquired a new position in Stifel Financial in the third quarter valued at about $20,206,000.
-83.59% of the stock is currently owned by institutional investors.
+A number of other hedge funds and other institutional investors have also made changes to their positions in the business.
+CENTRAL TRUST Co bought a new position in shares of Stifel Financial in the third quarter valued at $34,000.
+Signaturefd LLC lifted its stake in shares of Stifel Financial by 44.6% in the third quarter.
+Signaturefd LLC now owns 733 shares of the financial services provider’s stock valued at $50,000 after buying an additional 226 shares in the last quarter.
+Berman Capital Advisors LLC raised its holdings in shares of Stifel Financial by 34.4% in the second quarter.
+Berman Capital Advisors LLC now owns 992 shares of the financial services provider’s stock valued at $64,000 after purchasing an additional 254 shares during the last quarter.
+Rockefeller Capital Management L.P. raised its holdings in shares of Stifel Financial by 216.5% in the second quarter.
+Rockefeller Capital Management L.P. now owns 1,206 shares of the financial services provider’s stock valued at $77,000 after purchasing an additional 825 shares during the last quarter.
+Finally, Stonebridge Capital Advisors LLC raised its holdings in shares of Stifel Financial by 17.0% in the second quarter.
+Stonebridge Capital Advisors LLC now owns 1,720 shares of the financial services provider’s stock valued at $112,000 after purchasing an additional 250 shares during the last quarter.
+Hedge funds and other institutional investors own 83.59% of the company’s stock.

-In related news, insider Victor Nesi sold 10,000 shares of the company’s stock in a transaction on Wednesday, December 1st.
-The stock was sold at an average price of $73.19, for a total transaction of $731,900.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Corporate insiders own 3.24% of the company’s stock.
+Separately, JMP Securities lifted their target price on shares of Stifel Financial from $87.00 to $92.00 and gave the stock a “market outperform” rating in a research note on Thursday, October 28th.
+One research analyst has rated the stock with a sell rating, two have given a hold rating and two have issued a buy rating to the company.
+Based on data from MarketBeat, the stock presently has an average rating of “Hold” and a consensus price target of $83.00.

-Stifel Financial (NYSE:SF) last announced its earnings results on Tuesday, October 26th.
-The financial services provider reported $1.65 earnings per share for the quarter, beating the consensus estimate of $1.48 by $0.17.
+Stifel Financial (NYSE:SF) last posted its earnings results on Tuesday, October 26th.
+The financial services provider reported $1.65 EPS for the quarter, beating analysts’ consensus estimates of $1.48 by $0.17.
 The firm had revenue of $1.14 billion during the quarter, compared to the consensus estimate of $1.10 billion.
-Stifel Financial had a net margin of 16.74% and a return on equity of 20.64%.
-The firm’s revenue for the quarter was up 29.6% on a year-over-year basis.
-During the same quarter in the previous year, the company posted $1.59 EPS.
+Stifel Financial had a return on equity of 20.64% and a net margin of 16.74%.
+The company’s quarterly revenue was up 29.6% compared to the same quarter last year.
+During the same period in the prior year, the company earned $1.59 EPS.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, December 15th.
-Investors of record on Wednesday, December 1st were given a dividend of $0.15 per share.
-This represents a $0.60 annualized dividend and a dividend yield of 0.80%.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, December 15th.
+Investors of record on Wednesday, December 1st were given a $0.15 dividend.
 The ex-dividend date of this dividend was Tuesday, November 30th.
-Stifel Financial’s dividend payout ratio is currently 9.85%.
+This represents a $0.60 dividend on an annualized basis and a yield of 0.80%.
+Stifel Financial’s dividend payout ratio is presently 9.85%.

+In other Stifel Financial news, insider Victor Nesi sold 10,000 shares of the stock in a transaction on Wednesday, December 1st.
+The stock was sold at an average price of $73.19, for a total value of $731,900.00.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+3.24% of the stock is owned by company insiders.

 Stifel Financial Profile